Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 University of Illinois Urbana-Champaign

-Restrictions: Division of Research Safety approval required for all flights on university property.
-No flights during athletic events including football games at Memorial Stadium (which has an FAA TFR during events).
+Restrictions: Division of Research Safety approval required for all flights.
+No flights during athletic events at Memorial Stadium.
 No flights over occupied buildings.
-Operators must comply with FAA Part 107 or recreational rules as applicable.
+Flights must comply with all FAA and state regulations.

 Northwestern University